atsushieno/mugene-ng/docs/UsersGuide.md

 When mugene runs with MIDI 2.0 switch enabled, then `default-macro2.mml` is used instead of `default-macro.mml`.
 To avoid unnecessary MML difference, I leave most of the operators identical - otherwise the value ranges will be quite different e.g. there will be almost no audible notes when velocity assignments are left in MIDI1 values while the actual value range goes 0..65535, which does not make sense.

 But channels are indeed expanded to 0..255 so it will make rich composition possible.

+### parameter ranges

+MIDI 2.0 supports higher resolution in various parameters.
+Lots of values are 32-bit wise (CC, pitchbend, CAF, PAF...) and some values have 16-bit ranges (note velocity).
+Since we are most unlikely used to specify those high resolution values, not in MIDI 1.0 ranges, we specify `VALUE_COMPAT_MODE 1` in `default-macro2.mml`.
+It can be overriden to set to be native MIDI 2.0 ranges in user MML.

 ### BEND_PN, Bn, Bn+, Bn-: Explicit Per-note Pitchbend